 - We will send you a letter acknowledging receipt of your complaint within five days of receiving it, enclosing a copy of this procedure.

 - We will investigate your complaint.
-This will normally involve passing your complaint to our Complaints Manager, Mr Peter Town, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Complaints Manager, Mr Michael Clarke, who will review your matter file and speak to the member of staff who acted for you.

-- Our Complaints Manager Mr Town will send a detailed written reply to your complaint, including the suggestions for resolving the matter, within 21 days of sending the acknowledgement letter to you.
+- Our Complaints Manager Mr Michael Clarke will send a detailed written reply to your complaint, including the suggestions for resolving the matter, within 21 days of sending the acknowledgement letter to you.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange for another partner within the firm to review the decision.